West Green Lake

 Therefore our question is: will the increased tax burden (as a result of increased property valuations on existing property owners who live adjacent to or near new development), result in current homeowner displacement?

-The plan defines a “Neighborhood Center” as centered around a local commercial district and/or major transit stop that serves as a focal point offering shops, services, grocery stores, restaurants, and more.
-The aim is to "create more complete, walkable neighborhoods throughout the city where more people can walk, bike, or roll to everyday needs".
+"centered around a local commercial district and/or major transit stop that serves as a focal point offering shops, services, grocery stores, restaurants, and more.
+The aim is to 'create more complete, walkable neighborhoods throughout the city where more people can walk, bike, or roll to everyday needs'.

-They should generally encompass areas within 800 feet, or one to three blocks, of the central intersection or transit stop for easy pedestrian access to these daily amenities.
+They should generally encompass areas within 800 feet, or one to three blocks, of the central intersection or transit stop for easy pedestrian access to these daily amenities."

 West Green Lake does not qualify to be such an area because

-These deficiencies are obvious to anyone who has walked the area.
+- The lack of walkable access to everyday amenities is obvious to anyone who has walked the area.

-Again, we do not qualify as a Neighborhood Center.
+We do not qualify as a Neighborhood Center.

 Already, access to the lake and the park is difficult during the summer, when families from all over the city and region use the wading pool, the west swimming area, the running and bicycle paths, the boating opportunities, and the other pleasures of the park.

-The proposals for increased height along Aurora Avenue and part of Green Lake Way, 5- and 6-story residential buildings, and the changes to single family lots, will make the high traffic volume worse at all times, (even further congesting the necessary north-south through traffic).
+The proposals for increased height along Aurora Avenue and part of Green Lake Way, 5- and 6-story residential buildings, and the changes to single family lots, will make the high traffic volume worse at all times, (even further congesting the necessary north-south and east-west through traffic).

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.